godarklight/concorde/Models/ReadmeModel.txt

 The floor is supposed to be at the same level than the external nose strakes (blade), which puts it slightly above the bottom of the (textured) doors.

-The mesh of the overhead is not smoothed (solid).
+The seats stop at window bottom, and pilot shoulder (F).
+The engineer seat must match the engineer view (rotation).

+These meshes are not smoothed (solid) :
+- overhead.
+- engineer panel.
+- blue avionics rack, near the observer seat.

 Pitch